 Many people appreciate clear information that they can use to orient themselves.
 Because that shows your self-assurance and consistency.
 Better refuse in time than to be kicked off behind!

-Wrong, however, is Mr. D.'s behavior.
-He tries to meet all requirements and expresses his reservations not clear: "Actually, I have no more time ... but of course, that's still .."
-Soon he can do nothing but neat, misses appointments and finally has work because he can not do it.
+However, Mr. D.'s behavior is wrong.
+He tries to meet all requirements and does not express his reservations unequivocally: "Actually, I don't have time anymore ... but of course I can ..."
+Soon he can't do anything properly, misses appointments and finally has to work give up because he can't make it.

-He reproaches his boss for this: "You can not organize at all, otherwise you would have relieved me of my work."
-His boss is now really angry: "If you had said immediately that you do not succeed, Mr. D. , I could have planned differently.
-Due to your sloppiness, an important project is now in default! "
+He blames his boss for this: "You can't organize at all, otherwise you would have relieved me of my work."
+His boss is really angry now: “If you had said straight away that you couldn't make it, Mr. D., I could have planned differently.
+Because of your sloppiness, an important project is delayed! ”

 The sound makes the music.
-When they feel pressured or overwhelmed, many people tend to say "no" in an overly strong and rude way.
-Right: Always stay courteous and pack your "no" sent:
+When they feel pressured or overwhelmed, many people tend to say “no” excessively violently and unkindly.
+Correct: Always stay polite and pack your “no” cleverly:

-- Justify your "no" so that your boss understands you better.
-Attention: Do not justify yourself, but make clear your personal reasons: "With this budget, I can not successfully carry out the project."
+- Justify your “no” so that your boss understands you better.
+Attention: Do not justify yourself, but make your personal reasons clear: "With this budget, I cannot successfully carry out the project."

-- If you are not sure whether to say "yes" or "no", take a moment to think. to weigh the pros and cons of the further procedure.
-This will give you more clarity and arguments: "I'll let you know tomorrow ..."
+- If you are not sure whether to say “yes” or “no”, allow yourself time to think about it. to weigh the pros and cons of proceeding.
+This allows you to get more inner clarity and collect arguments: "I will let you know tomorrow ..."

 When the boss lets his power play